 In addition to AVEtec's extensive thermodynamic models of the vortex process, AVEtec also continues to develop CFD models.
 OpenFOAM CFD software is used to model and optimize the process.

-Several of the OpenFOAM buoyant compressible flow solvers are used to model the process including bouyantPimpleFoam and bouyantBoussinesqPimpleFoam.
+Buoyant compressible flow solvers are used to model the process.
 The following screenshot shows typical velocity streamlines as the vortex rises from the arena:

 University of Western Ontario